|Ragamuffin Radio presents|

 |Tim Hardin died in Hollywood on December 29th, 1980 six days

 after his 39th birthday.
-This programme has been the result
+This programme has been the

-a beautiful performance Tim Hardin gave with the Jimmy Horowitz
+beautiful performance Tim Hardin gave with the Jimmy Horowitz

 Orchestra at the Reading Festival, England in August 1973.